siemens/embb/doc/tutorial/tutorial.template.md

 <sub>_<a name="footnote_2"></a><sup>2</sup> For the sake of brevity, we omit the functionality.
 A complete
 implementation can be found in the examples directory._</sub>

+### <a name="sec_dataflow_heterogeneous_systems"></a>Heterogeneous Systems

+Dataflow can be used on heterogeneous systems as well.
+In addition to functions and functors the dataflow sources, sinks and processes accept MTAPI job handles that implement the intended functionality.
+The action functions will be given structures containing the arguments and results according to the signatures used above.
+To simulate a heterogeneous system CPU actions with the following signature are used:

+    void Action(
+      const void* args,
+      mtapi_size_t args_size,
+      void* result_buffer,
+      mtapi_size_t result_buffer_size,
+      const void* node_local_data,
+      mtapi_size_t node_local_data_size,
+      mtapi_task_context_t* task_context
+      );

+As an example the integers from 0 to 9 shall be doubled and summed.
+For that, three action functions are defined, one for a source called `Generate`, one for a process called `Double` and one for a sink called `Accumulate`.
+Each of them is associated with a different job.

+#### Generate

+The source function generates integers from 0 to 9.
+It receives no arguments and returns a `bool` that indicates whether generating integers shall continue, and an `int` that represents the generated value.
+The results are packed into a struct:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:source_output_struct_int}

+and the `result_buffer` pointer needs to be cast to that `OutT`:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_output}

+Then the body of the function is:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:source_action_body}

+#### Double

+The process function expects and `int` and returns the double value of it.
+Both arguments and results are packed into a struct:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:input_struct_int}

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:output_struct_int}

+and `args` as well as `result_buffer` need to be cast:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_input}
+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_output}

+Finally the calculation can commence:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:double_action_body}

+#### Accumulate

+The sink is supposed to add up all incoming values.
+It returns no results and expects a value of type `int` wich is packed into a struct again:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:input_struct_int}

+The argument is packed into a struct:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:input_struct_int}

+`args` needs to be cast to `InT`:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_input}

+and then the inputs are accumulated:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:sink_action_body}

+#### The Network

+In the main function the node handle is retrieved:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:get_node}

+Then, the job handles are obtained:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:get_jobs}

+After that the network, source, sink and process can be defined:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:define_net}

+Now the network is connected

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:net_connect}

+and finally run:

+    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:net_run}

 ## <a name="cha_containers"></a>Containers